FSU Biology - Faculty Research Interests - Cell Structure, Function, and Motility

 • Kenneth A. Taylor

-Macromolecular structure determination by 3-D electron microscopy; muscle, cytoskeleton and cell adhesion structure; virus structure.
+Macromolecular structure determination by 3-D electron microscopy; muscle, cytoskeleton and cell adhesion structure.

 • Dr. Hong-Guo Yu